Borders & Boundaries: Reception

 Mat Hocking of Drowned in Sound wrote that the band delivered "another 15-tracks of bouncy hard-edged ska-punk goodness in the form of Borders & Boundaries", with every song being "so darn catchy".
 The staff at Chart Attack noted that band "nixed the clanky guitars and overwrought horns", crafting an album "that just might be their best effort yet."
 They went on further to praise the album for having "enough balls to get the circle pit flying, but still has a ton of appeal to the ears."
 Ox-Fanzine's Randy Flame wrote that the band had nothing to prove after a few "great LPs", as a result, their fifth album saw the band "take off the accelerator significantly and reduce the amount of ska to a minimum."
 Though he mention that the reduction "sounds bad at first," the resulting album was "full of ingenious melodies", with "typical [...] choruses [that] have irrevocably burned into your brain".
 The staff at Rock Hard wrote that the band provided "snappy good-mood punk with a good dose of ska, stir catchy lively melodies and throw mostly up-tempo ingredients into the pot."

 CMJ New Music Monthly writer Brett Milano found the album to sound "more produced and more commercial than anything they did for the majors."
 He suggested that if one "[a]dds in the bigger production and take away the ska, [... you'll] get within spitting distance of good old mainstream rock".
 In a retrospective review, Punknews.org staff member Joe Pelone found the album to be part of the band's "underrated period.
 Yeah, we loves Losing Streak and Hello Rockview, but Borders has some awesome rockers of its own," despite being not as "consistently memorable as Rockview".
 AllMusic reviewer Ron DePasquale said the album "borders on being overproduced," with lyrics that "trend more toward the trite and trivial."
-He add that the band's fans wouldn't be "disappointed, but purists might -- its safe sound reeks of a major-label record incognito."
+He added that the band's fans wouldn't be "disappointed, but purists might -- its safe sound reeks of a major-label record incognito."

-The album reached #103 in the Billboard charts.
+The album reached No. 103 on the Billboard charts.